Brian Voce

 Offender Learning.

-The course was open to all regardless of ability and currently offered a mix of short and long-term study options from Level 1 through to Level 3 and has an excellent record of achievement at GCE AS and A2.
-Students have progressed off the course into Further and Higher Education.
+Before joining the University full time I worked part time as the course leader for Visual and Digital Design Studies at HMP Morton Hall.
+The course was open to all regardless of ability and offered a mix of short and long-term study options from Level 1 through to Level 3 and had an excellent record of achievement at GCE AS and A2.
+After release several students progressed into Further and Higher Education design courses.

 Quote:HM Chief Inspector of Prisons/OFSTED 2008.

+'Some prisoners's art work was outstanding, with good achievement of qualifications at levels 1 to 3'.
 (Morton Hall had won the national 'Women in Prison' art competition for the previous three years running).

 Publications.